nmtre01/Portfolio-Website/README.md

 **`Digital Engineer (Developer/Fitness/Creator)`**

 Hello and welcome to my public profile!
-I am a versatile software engineer with experience in developing applications and solutions using C#, C++, Python, Java, JavaScript, and HTML.
+I am a versatile software engineer with experience in developing applications and solutions using C#, C++, Java, and HTML.
 With a passion for creating efficient, scalable, and maintainable software, I have been involved in various software development projects throughout my career, ranging from web applications to complex desktop software.

    <p align="left">
       <a href="website">